 Probably the most striking “feature” of the small Icelandic town of Hveragerdi is the hot river that crosses the valley.
 It is called “Varmá”, and as its name suggests, it is very, very warm.

 Getting to the bathing spot requires a one-hour hike through green-moss valleys and various-sized geysers.
 A map from the gas station or tourist office should be of great help.

 The river is a once-in-a-lifetime sight, but wait till you bathe in it!
 Its waters are fine any time of year (even though trying them out during the midnight sun is best).
 The hot river of Hveragerdi must have about 40°C, or at least this was our feeling.
-We covered more details about this Icelandic stopover in a previous post and you can go here for more accommodation options in Hveragerði.
+We covered more details about this hot river in Iceland (which for us is honestly a better option than the Blue Lagoon Reykjavik) in a previous post and you can go here for more accommodation options in Hveragerði.

 #4.
-Hiking through the colorful highlands of Landmannalaugar
+Hiking in Iceland through the colorful highlands of Landmannalaugar

 The best way to explore Landmannalaugar is to follow the Laugavegur trail from the hot springs area, where the main campsite is located, to the glacial valley of Thorsmork.
 The area is famous for its wide variety of landscapes along a fantastic 55 km trail.

 The route is typically completed in 2–4 days with potential stops at the mountain huts at Hrafntinnusker, Álftavatn, Hvanngil and Emstrur.
 It is also possible to combine the trail with the Fimmvörðuháls route which goes over the pass from Þórsmörk to Skógar for an additional 25 km hike (which you can do in one or two days).
 Landmannalaugar is reachable by bus or 4X4 cars during the summer.